Zuehlke/software-engineering-corner/src/articles/three-trees-in-flutter/index.md

 tags:
   - Flutter
   - Flutter Widgets
+shortDescription: >-
+  Explore Flutter's core architecture: the Widget, Element, and RenderObject trees.
+Understand how these interconnected structures efficiently render UIs.
 ---
 Flutter, Google's powerful UI framework, operates on a unique architecture that efficiently renders user interfaces.
 At the core of this architecture are three interconnected trees: the Widget tree, Element tree, and RenderObject tree.